EdrilanBerisha/edrilanberisha.github.io/README.md

 [![Puppeteer][puppeteer]][puppeteer-url]

-## Contribute
+## Contact

+Fiori Launchpad Extension is maintained by Edrilan Berisha.

 Contributions of any kind are highly appreciated - improvement ideas, bug reports, or feature requests.
 If you want to help, just contact me or open a GitHub issue.

-## Contact

-Fiori Launchpad Extension is maintained by Edrilan Berisha.
 <br/>
 <a href="https://www.linkedin.com/in/edrilan-berisha//">
 <img src="https://github.com/EdrilanBerisha/edrilanberisha.github.io/blob/main/imagesReadMe/linkedInIcon.webp" height="40px" /></a>